Glossary

 The Green Deal is a significant and ambitious initiative that requires a collective effort from all EU Member States, businesses, and citizens to achieve its goals.

-• Companies Circular Economy
+• Legislation Circular Economy

 End of Life of a Product